VeryGoodOpenSource/r13n/bricks/r13n/README.md

 │   │   └── app_us.arb
 ```

-3. Following, add the regionalised strings to your `.arb` file:
+3. Following, add the regionalized strings to your `.arb` file:

 `app_us.arb`